 As online social media evolve with the advance of the Internet in our daily life, people write about many things, targeting different audiences.
 Perhaps, “talking” would be a better expression than “writing” in this context due to a deluge of political commentaries and conversations, particularly on social media.

-Many social and computer scientists have been trying to understand what kinds of patterns can be identified and study how computers automatically classify different semantic meanings or sentiment of texts on online social platforms.
+Many social and computer scientists have studied to understand what kinds of patterns we can identify and proposed ways of how computers automatically classify different semantic meanings or sentiment of texts on online social platforms.
 Although the feasibility of the task is still arguable, there has been some improvement in the quality of prediction.